These pages contain Astbury Golf Clubs Health and Safety, Policy and Rules documents for reference.

 Astbury Golf Club has a strict dress code which all Society members, visitors and club members are requested to comply with.

-You will see below the acceptable dress standards for Astbury - please take note and abide by these rules to avoid any difficulties.
+You will see below the acceptable dress standards for Golf and Social events at Astbury - please take note and abide by these rules to avoid any difficulties.

-- 1.Football and rugby shirts, tracksuits, denim jeans, shell suits, hot pants and leggings are not permitted on the course or in the clubhouse at any time
+- 1.Football and rugby shirts, tracksuits, shell suits, hot pants are not permitted on the course or in the clubhouse

 - 2.Collarless and sleeveless shirts or vests, other than those designed specifically for golf are not allowed.